anpigon/obsidian-bmo-chatbot/README.md

 ## Other Notes

-"BMO" is a tag name for this project.
-Inspired by the character "BMO" from Adventure Time.
+"MAX" is a tag name for this project.
+Inspired by the character "MAX" from Adventure Time.

 Be MOre!